How to add protein throughout your day

 - Spread natural peanut butter on celery sticks.
 1 tbs has 6 grams of protein.

-- Munch on chic nuts or dried fava beans.
+- Munch on dried fava beans.
 1 tbs has 5 grams of protein.

 Having a serve of protein at lunch will help you manage the afternoon slump and get through until dinner.